olavr-dev/olavr-dev/README.md

 I started my coding journey all the way back in 1999 and made my first simple web sites related to my first car - a 1978 Ford Escort RS2000 Replica.
 After a few years, and several homepage projects, I decided to learn how to actually build web pages with HTML and CSS.
 This lead tot he creation of a discussion board called EscortPower.net.
 This website was quite popular in the Ford Escort community at the time and had good number of daily users.
 I developed this site from 2002 to 2004 when it was sold to a automotive decal sticker company that wanted to integrate their business into the site.

 After I sold the web site, real-life took over and I fell out of the web development game for quite a number of years.
 I dabbled a bit with various CMS discussion board sites and also made an effort to learn PHP.
 This was when PHP was in version 3, and I have long since forgot most of what I learned then.

-In march of 2024 I decided to put all my time and effort into becoming a professional web developer and eventually make the switch from my current day job (CNC Programmer/Operator) to making a living out of what I truly have a passion for.
-I am still kicking my 20-year-old self for not getting into computer science at college when I had the chance, but I did not have the right mindset at the time.

-Going the self-taught web developer route is a difficult one, but I am prepared to do whatever it takes to make my life long dream a reality.